percona/psmysql-docs/docs/security/rotating-master-key.md

 !!! note

     The rotation re-encrypts each tablespace key.
 The tablespace key is not changed.
-If you want to change a tablespace key, you should disable and then re-enable encryption.
+If you want to change a tablespace key, disable and then re-enable encryption.